School Nutrition Programs Compliance Handbook

 Food Distribution

-Schools participating in the National School Lunch Program can receive additional food assistance from the USDA Food in Schools Program but requires a separate agreement.
+Schools and RCCIs participating in the National School Lunch Program can receive additional food assistance from the USDA Food in Schools Program but requires a separate agreement.
 Oklahoma Human Services (OKDHS) administers this program.
 Schools receive additional assistance from the USDA Donated Foods program for each reimbursable meal served.
 Interested SFAs can apply with the OKDHS Food Distribution Program.